gourmetjs/gourmet-ssr/docs/getting-started.md

 ## That's it!

-Congraturations!
-You finished the Getting Started guide and ready to learn more details about Gourmet SSR.
+Congratulations!
+You finished the Getting Started guide and are ready to learn more details about Gourmet SSR.